 I know I have mentioned this many times before..but I absolutely love Cornwall.
 I love the rugged coastline.
 I love the beautiful turquoise waters.
 I love the independent shops and restaurants.
 We also love St Ives.
+Cornwall is a beautiful place to visit and makes for a fabulous motorhome trip in the UK.
 There are also so many things to with kids in St Ives.
 It has a laid back, chilled vibe and time seems to slow down to allow you to take in every moment.
 St Ives seems to have a different pace of life….that wonderful coastal life that makes you feel relaxed, calm and happy.
 With all this in mind, February half term seemed the perfect opportunity for a short break in Cornwall

 During February half term we enjoyed a fabulous mid-week break in St Ives.
 We stayed at Una St Ives, a development of 1, 2, 3 and 4 bedroom properties situated on the edge of St Ives.
 Our luxury self catering lodge was just a mile away from the stunning Carbis Bay Coastline, and the white sands and cobbled streets of St Ives were just a short drive away.

 Visiting in February we experienced St Ives through different eyes…and it was a little bit special.
 Quiet and tranquil, yet there was still the wonderful vibrant atmosphere of a busy seaside coastal town.
 The sun was shining and we had a lovely few days, so much so that we have already made plans to return this Summer to explore the area more.

 There is so many things to do with kids in St Ives -we were spoilt for choice, but here is a snapshot of what we got up to during our midweek St Ives getaway.

 Visit Carbis Bay Beach